-(h) "National Council for Accreditation of Teacher Education (NCATE)" means that the institution has met all requirements for NCATE accreditation for their teacher training institution.
+(k) "National Council for Accreditation of Teacher Education" or "NCATE" means that the institution has met all requirements for NCATE accreditation for their teacher training institution.
 NCATE is located at 2010 Massachusetts Avenue NW, Suite 500, Washington, D.C.
 20036-1023, Web site: www.ncate.org.